SunCents Logo SunCents

 Local Questions Answered

-No. Texas state law provides a 100% property tax exemption for the value added by a residential solar panel system.
-Your home becomes more valuable, but your tax bill won't increase because of it.
+No. Texas law provides a 100% property tax exemption for the value added by a residential solar system.
+You can file a simple form with your county appraisal district to ensure your home's assessed value isn't increased because of the panels.

 Calculate Your Solar Savings